in2code-de/powermail/Documentation/ForDevelopers/AddSpamshieldMethods/Index.rst

-Add your php-file again and extend your class with the AbstractDataProcessor from powermail:
+Add your php-file again and extend your class with the AbstractMethod from powermail:

 ::